 Perform wrist stretches.

 Extend your right arm in front of you with your palm facing the floor.
 Bend your wrist, pointing the tips of your fingers toward the floor.
 With your left hand, gently bend your right wrist toward you until you feel a mild to moderate stretch in your forearm.
-Hold this position for at least 15-30 seconds, then switch to your left arm and then repeat 2-4 times.
+Hold this position for at least 15-30 seconds, then switch to your left arm and repeat 2-4 times.
 (If you are experiencing numbness or tingling in your hands, you should be evaluated by a physician.)

 Sew.